 With a busy main road running through Culbokie, CCT is keen to respond to community concerns about travel safety issues.
 We want to make it easier, safer and more attractive for everyone to get about the village, enjoy the local facilities and to access public transport, on foot or by bicycle.

 A firm of engineering consultants, Pell Frischmann, was appointed to undertake the feasibility and design work.
 This is a highly consultative process involving several stages to reach a design that addresses community concerns and physical constraints.
-The most recent round of community consultation, in September 2020, showed wide support from local residents, and we have also received support from Highland Council.
-The consultants are currently working on more detailed engineering drawings for the route, and we're also looking at ways we can add features to make the journey through the village more enjoyable.
+We have now had three rounds of consultation as the designs are developed, and we are pleased to say there is wide support from local residents, and we have also received support from Highland Council.

 We will be working on technical drawings, detailed enough to put out to contracors to tender, during summer/ autumn 2021.
 If all goes to plan we hope to start construction towards the end of the year.